achimdehnert/Agentic-Workflow-Patterns/src/patterns/dag_orchestration/README.md

 ## Overview

 The DAG (Directed Acyclic Graph) Orchestration Pattern is an advanced design pattern for managing complex workflows in a flexible and efficient manner.
-This pattern allows for the execution of multiple tasks in a specified order, with support for both parallel and serial task execution.
-The pattern uses a YAML-defined DAG to structure the workflow and a CoordinatorAgent to manage the execution.
+This pattern enables execution of multiple tasks in a specified order, supporting both parallel and serial task execution.

+The workflow is structured using a YAML-defined DAG where each task includes schema definitions for both input and output requirements.
+A Coordinator Agent acts as the primary orchestrator, interpreting the YAML DAG definition and delegating tasks to specialized subagents.
+The coordinator manages execution order according to the DAG structure, handling parallel execution of independent tasks within the same stage while ensuring serial execution of dependent tasks across stages.

+Independent tasks at the same stage can be executed in parallel, while tasks with dependencies are executed serially, respecting the dependency chain.
+The coordinator ensures proper task sequencing based on the DAG definition.
+Additionally, the coordinator can be configured to perform preprocessing of input data before initiating the DAG pipeline, and may include post-processing or consolidation of the final pipeline output.
+This pattern provides a structured approach to managing complex workflows while maintaining flexibility in task execution and dependencies.

 <p align="center">
     <img src="../../../img/framework/dag_orchestration.png" alt="DAG Orchestration" width="650"/>